 Symptoms - Fatigue

-There are currently few treatments available that directly alleviate fatigue, making it more difficult to treat than pain.
-While fatigue impacts a person’s physical functioning, studies have shown that physical activity is correlated with a reduction in the severity of fatigue.
-Physical activity is also well-tolerated during and after cancer therapy and can improve emotional well-being and overall quality of life in people with lung cancer.3
+While experiencing fatigue impacts how someone functions physically, studies show that physical activity is correlated with a reduction in its severity.
+Physical activity is typically well-tolerated during and after cancer therapy and can also improve emotional well-being and overall quality of life.3

 Other symptoms of lung cancer